himanshu60/DEvOps-Assignment/Backend/Level1.md

 ## Level - 1 (BASH): Find the largest log file in the computer (x.log) and truncate it to 100 lines

-## Search file combined query to find largest log file(First filer with .log then sort desc and get First 1)
+## Search file combined query to find largest log file(First filter with .log then sort desc and get First 1)
 Get-ChildItem -Recurse -Filter "*.log" | Sort-Object Length -Descending | Select-Object -First 1

 ## If you just find log query only